fsylum/fs-login-devices/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Short description of the plugin
+Track and display all users devices used during authentication process

 == Description ==

-Long description of the plugin
+This plugin allows you to track all user devices used when logging in to your site.
+The user agent, login date/time, and logout date/time (if the users log out from the site) are tracked automatically and persisted into the database for later viewing.

+You can find a list of login devices available under the Users > Login Devices submenu.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/wp-plugin-boilerplate` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/fs-login-devices` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

-== Screenshots ==

-1. Description of the first screenshot
-2. Description of the second screenshot
-3. Description of the third screenshot
+3. View all login devices on Users > Login Devices.

 == Changelog ==